 6. What are the laws for motorcycling under the influence?

-- driving while impaired by drugs or alcohol; or
+- driving a motorcycle while impaired by drugs or alcohol; or

-- driving with a blood alcohol content (BAC) of at least .08% (even if you are not drunk); or
+- driving a motorcycle with a blood alcohol content (BAC) of at least .08% (even if you are not drunk); or

-- driving with illegal amounts of certain drugs in their blood (even if you are not high)
+- driving a motorcycle with illegal amounts of certain drugs in their blood (even if you are not high)

-Note that DUIs that cause injury or death are charged as a category B felony, carrying two to twenty (2 – 20) years in Nevada State Prison.
-Learn more about Nevada DUI penalties.21
+Note that DUIs that cause injury or death are charged as a category B felony, carrying two to 20 years in state prison.
+Learn more about Nevada DUI penalties.22

-Also see our articles on Nevada bicycle safety laws and Nevada motorized bicycle laws.
+Also see our articles on Nevada bicycle safety laws and Nevada motorized bicycle laws, by our Las Vegas motorcycle accident attorneys.

 Legal References